GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   >
   > **When you are invited to TechPass**
   >- A TechPass account is provisioned for you and is in pending state.
-  >- We'll send the TechPass onboarding email to activate the account.
-This email is valid only for 30 days and will have your TechPass account or log in ID.
+  >- We'll send the TechPass onboarding email with your TechPass account or log in ID.
+  >- You need to activate the account within 30 days.
-  >- Your TechPass log in ID's domain will be ``techpass.gov.sg```.
+  >- Your TechPass log in ID's domain will be ```techpass.gov.sg```.
   >- You will receive the initial password by SMS to the registered mobile number.

   >
   > **If SEED provisioning is successful**:
+  >
   >- We'll send the SEED onboarding email within the next three business days.
   >- This email is valid only for 30 days.
-  >- Ensure that you have activated your TechPass account before proceeding to onboard your Internet Device to SEED .
+  >- Ensure that you have activated your TechPass account before proceeding to onboard your Internet Device to SEED.
   >- If your SEED onboarding email has expired, you need to request again.